objektwerks/scalafx.form/README.md

 Warning
 -------
->ToggleButton and RadioButton, when wrapped in a ToggleGroup, can't be added to a Form - not being a Node.
+>ToggleButton and RadioButton, when wrapped in a ToggleGroup, can't be added to a Form - not being a Node or subclass of Node.

 Model
 -----